awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-troubleshooting.md

 # Troubleshooting Session Manager<a name="session-manager-troubleshooting"></a>

-Use the following information to help you troubleshoot problems with Session Manager\.
+Use the following information to help you troubleshoot problems with AWS Systems Manager Session Manager\.

 **Topics**
 + [No permission to start a session](#session-manager-troubleshooting-start-permissions)